George Clooney: Here he spends the summer with his family

 As reported by the Daily Mail, the Clooney family traveled to Italy on the occasion of the twins’ fourth birthday (June 6, 2021).
 George and Amal Clooney have not paid a visit to their luxury villa “Oleandra” for two years, as an insider reveals to “E!
 News”.
 They want to do that now!
 “They brought their giant St. Bernard puppy, Rosie, with them.
 They will spend as much of the summer on Lake Como as they can,” reveals an eyewitness.

-The couple already have their personal interpreters with them: As George Clooney revealed on the US talk show with Jimmy Kimmel (53), Ella and Alexander speak Italian fluently – unlike their parents.
+The couple already have their personal interpreters with them: As George Clooney revealed on the US talk show with Jimmy Kimmel, 53, Ella and Alexander speak Italian fluently – in contrast to their parents.
 “I don’t speak Italian, neither do my wife.
 It’s a terrible thing.
 We’ve given it a secret language,” joked the actor.

 George Clooney: “It’s been a shitty year for everyone”